 At the hospital, the doctors told me the amount of aspirin I took should have killed me, yet they found no trace of drugs in my blood.

 I was released from the hospital the next day as the doctors found no physical damage of concern to my body and concluded that I was just circumstantially depressed.
-I cried non-stop for 3 days as if it would not stop – that it would go on forever.
+I cried non-stop for three days as if it would not stop – that it would go on forever.
 I was a fool in my disastrous, but merciful failure to end my life because of my wife’s request to divorce me.